EN

 Internet

-Garbage collection (known as Basura) is a local tax, usually collected every six months, amounting to approximately 90 euros.
+Rubbish collection (known as ‘Basura’) is a local tax, usually charged every six months, amounting to around 90 euros.
 In some cases, this cost may already be included in the community fees.

 Insurance

-Insurance for real estate is a significant component of the costs of maintaining apartments on the Costa del Sol.
-Basic policies typically cost around 150 euros per year, while more comprehensive insurance can range from 300 to 700 euros per year.
+Property insurance is a significant component of the running costs of apartments on the Costa del Sol.
+Basic policies usually cost around 150 euros per year, whilst more comprehensive cover can range from 300 euros to 700 euros per year.

-The most popular insurance companies in Spain include Allianz, Zurich, Mapfre, and AXA.
-We recommend using the services of an insurance agent who can prepare quotes from various companies, allowing you to compare them and choose the best solution.
+The most popular insurance companies in Spain include Allianz, Zurich, Mapfre and AXA.
+We recommend using the services of an insurance agent who can provide quotes from various companies, allowing you to compare them and choose the best option.

 IRNR (Impuesto sobre la Renta de No Residentes) applies to individuals who are not tax residents in Spain but own property there.
-Property owners are required to pay income tax on so-called imputed income, even if the property is not rented out.
+Owners are required to pay income tax on so-called imputed income, even if the property is not let.

-The tax must be filed annually by the owner (Form Model 210) -usually by December 31 of the following year.
-The Spanish tax authority does not send reminders – the obligation to file rests with the owner.
-In practice, many owners use the services of tax advisors who handle the filings.
+The tax must be declared by the owner themselves (Form Model 210) – usually by 31 December of the following year.
+The Spanish tax office does not send reminders – the responsibility for filing the return lies with the owner.
+In practice, many owners use the services of tax advisers who handle the tax returns.

 See also: